Tree removal can be expensive, so trying to get your insurance company to cover the cost is a fair call.

 How to get insurance to cover tree removal?

-There is no sure-fire way you can get your Homeowners’ insurance to cover the cost of tree removal, especially if the tree is healthy.
-If you had a bright idea of changing your coverage to include tree removal, then getting them to pay up in 6 months’ time, think again.
+There is no surefire way you can get your Homeowners’ insurance to cover the cost of tree removal, especially if the tree is healthy.
+If you had a bright idea of changing your coverage to include tree removal, and then getting them to pay up in 6 months’ time, think again.

 It all depends on the situation, but in most cases, insurance companies refuse to bear the cost of removing a tree that has not been uprooted.
 Their logic is that the consumer is responsible for the overall maintenance of their property, which includes the trees.
 The only reason some insurance companies agree to cover a tree removal is if the tree falls and obstructs the driveway cutting off access.

 Insurance companies tend to cover the cost of tree removal when the tree falls due to a natural disaster.
 They can end up paying anything from $500 per tree to $1,000 per storm.